 Who gets PTO?

 Some companies provide PTO to both full- and part-time employees, while others only serve it up to full-timers.
-It really depends on the kind of company culture you’re trying to create and how your PTO policy can let that vision shine through.
+It really depends on the kind of company culture you’re trying to create, and the amount of PTO you provide as part of your employee benefits package can let that vision shine through, while assisting the recruitment and retention of top talent.

 How much time off should employees get?